ramereth/presentation-openstack-power8/source/index.rst

   .. revealjs:: Package Support

-    - Support for P8 was bleeding edge and new features added weekly
+    - Support for P8 was bleeding edge and new features were added weekly
     - Built versions of latest packages from Fedora rawhide packages:

       - qemu
       - libvirt
       - kernel
-    - Have an internal repo for these custom packages
+    - Internal repo for these custom packages:

       - http://ftp.osuosl.org/pub/osl/repos/yum/openpower/centos-7/ppc64le/
-    - Kernel would need a few custom options needed for ppc64
+    - Kernel required a few custom options to be enabled
-    - Would apply patches from developers at times
+    - Runtime setup: Disable SMT

     .. rv_note::